Nebraska Legislature: Caucuses

-Committees in the Legislature
+Legislative committees

 Committee selection and election of chairs

 At the beginning of each biennium, the Legislature elects a Committee on Committees of thirteen members, one at large who is elected by all members from the floor of the Legislature by floor ballot (or secret ballot).
-Four members are from Districts 2, 3, 15, 16, 19, 21–29, 45, and 46; four from Districts 4–14, 18, 20, 31, 39, and 49; and four from Districts 1, 17, 30, 32–38, 40–44, 47, and 48.
+Four members are from Districts 2, 3, 15, 16, 19, 21–29, 45, and 46; four from Districts 4–14, 18, 20, 31, 36, 39 and 49; and four from Districts 1, 17, 30, 32–35, 37 and 38.
 Each caucus elects its own four members to serve on the Committee on Committees.
 The Committee on Committees creates a report of the membership of all committees for the Legislature.
 The Legislature may approve the report with a majority vote or reject it, but may not amend the report.
 If the report is rejected, the Committee on Committees must start over and create a new committee membership report until the Legislature can adopt one.

 Committee chairs are elected on the first day of the 90-day session and serve until the end of the 60-day session.
 Committee chairs are elected directly by the entire membership of the Legislature.
 On the first day, those wishing to run for a committee chair give a brief speech as to why they believe they're qualified, and following the speeches for that committee, members use a ballot vote to choose who they wish to serve as committee chair.